Pathology Residency

 - Interviews will be held either in the morning or afternoon on designated dates.
 Morning interviews are held from 9:00 am to 11:45 am EST. Afternoon interviews are held from 1:00 to 3:45 pm EST.

-- Candidates will meet as a group for a ten minute introduction with our Associate Program Director, move on to four 25 minute one-on-one faculty interviews, and reconvene as a group for a ten minute wrap-up with our Program Director.
+- Candidates will meet as a group for a ten minute introduction with one of our Associate Program Directors, move on to four 25 minute one-on-one faculty interviews, and reconvene as a group for a ten minute wrap-up with our Program Director.

-- An agenda with interviewer contact information and direct Zoom links are sent in advance of the interview date.
+- An agenda with interviewer contact information and direct interview links are sent in advance of the interview date.

 The Resident Interactive Session (RIS)